Michelle Morris BSc (hons) Counselling MBACP

 - Work therapeutically with survivors of sexual violence - SARSAS

 - Working with Eating Disorders

 - Couples in Conflict

 - PODS - Positive Outcomes for Disassociation Disorder

-My experience includes working as a counsellor for a local mental health charity and resource centre working 1: 1 with people struggling with a broad range of mental health issues.
+My experience includes working as a counsellor for a local mental health charity and resource centre, working 1:1 with clients struggling with a broad range of mental health issues.

 These include: Anxiety, depression, relationship issues, family breakdown, health related issues, bereavement and loss, work related stress, chronic health condition, disability issues, OCD, low self-esteem and addiction related issues

 I have also worked at Addaction – An agency counselling clients with addiction issues who also offer support to family and friends affected by their loved ones behaviours.